 Tattooing is an art the Razzouk family introduced to Palestine centuries ago.
-Bringing it with them from Egypt to Jerusalem when my great grandfather moved here for trade, this art has been in the family for 700 hundred years.
+Bringing it with them from Egypt when my great grandfather moved here for trade, this art has been in the family for 700 hundred years starting in Egypt.

 Our ancestors used tattoos to mark Christian Copts with a small cross on the inside of the wrist to grant them access to churches.
 Those without it would have difficulty entering the church; therefore, and from a very young age (sometimes even a few months old) Christians would tattoo their children with the cross identifying them as Copts.

 Today we continue this family tradition offering tattoos to visitors to the Old City of Jerusalem.

 My grandfather, Yacoub Razzouk (known also as Hagop or “the tattooist”), was the first tattoo artist in this country to use an electric tattoo machine (which was powered by a car battery) and the first to use color as well.
 Many artists have learned from him and he has been mentioned in many books and magazines that discuss the history of tattooing (especially religious and Christian tattoos).

 He had learned the art from his father who learned it from his father who came from Egypt and brought with them the wooden hand-carved stamps that act as stencils for the religious designs of settings inspired from the bible such as the crucifixion, the acssention, the virgin Mary and baby Jesus, etc… Pilgrims would stand in line waiting for their turn to be tattooed with either a cross or another design of their choice with the date as certification to their pilgrimage to the Holy Land and as a souvenir.
 Many Pilgrims would visit another time in a different year and have the date of that year added to the tattoo.